Amzil-Mustapha/React-tutorail/README.md

 ### ShortCircuit
 This Component displays the Cases in which Short-Circuit evaluation (&& - ||) is used and a basics explanation thereof

+### Forms
+This Component displays how controled inputs in react function components